EventStore/documentation/docs/clients/grpc/README.md

 | `userCertFile`        | String, file path                                 | None     | User certificate file for X.509 authentication.                                                                                                |
 | `userKeyFile`         | String, file path                                 | None     | Key file for the user certificate used for X.509 authentication.                                                                               |

 When connecting to an insecure instance, specify `tls=false` parameter.
 For example, for a node running locally use `esdb://localhost:2113?tls=false`.
-Note that username and passwords aren't provided there because insecure deployments don't support authentication and authorisation.
+Note that usernames and passwords aren't provided there because insecure deployments don't support authentication and authorisation.

 ### Creating a client